 Cook about 15 more minutes, or until the bird reaches 155 degrees (medium-well) or 165 degrees (well done).

 Once the bird comes to temperature, pull it out of the oven.

 Transfer the bird to a cutting board.
-I use these OXO poultry lifters to move the bird easily.
+I use poultry lifters to move the bird easily.